captainbrosset/patrickbrosset.com/content/slides/CSSDay-2026/notes.md

 Rollover buttons, which I did with Dreamweaver's built-in feature, because I didn't know how to do it in code myself. https://www.youtube.com/watch?v=Y-m8m1hjeBM

+And sites looked something like this. my-90s-site.html thick bevels, no responsiveness, lots of images, gifs, etc.

 Fancy images was the name of the game.
 We created very imagery-heavy sites that then had to be sliced up in creative ways to achieve the desired design.
 Every little header, nav menu, etc. was basically an image.

 I mean, at the time, I would buy physical copies of books for inspiration, filled with screenshots of websites.